nandhini-127/AI-Disease-Prediction/README.md

 - Responsive and styled UI

 ## Dataset Used
-The model is trained on a synthetic dataset containing realistic combinations of symptoms and diseases.
+The model is trained on a  dataset containing realistic combinations of symptoms and diseases.

 ## Technologies Used
 - Python